ableplayer/ableplayer/README.md

 -   **data-youtube-id** - optional; 11-character YouTube ID, to play the YouTube video using *Able Player*.
 -   **data-youtube-desc-id** - optional; 11-character YouTube ID of the described version of a video.
 See the section below on *YouTube Support* for additional information.
 -   **data-youtube-nocookie** - optional; if set to "true" the YouTube video will be embedded using the "youtube-nocookie.com" host.
 -   **height** - height of the video in pixels.
-If not provided will default to 360.
 -   **poster** - path to an image file.
 Will be displayed in the player until the video is played.

+If width and height are omitted, the player will be sized to fit its container.

 The following additional features are supported by *Able Player*: